Francis C. Barlow: Civil War

 The next day, Barlow played a decisive role in the Battle of High Bridge near Farmville, Virginia.
 Barlow was pursuing Confederate troops who had crossed High Bridge the previous day.
 The Confederate troops included men led by Gen. Gordon, who at the time believed that he had killed Barlow at the Battle of Gettysburg.
 The Battle of High Bridge included two skirmishes, the first of which took place in the evening of April 6, prior to Barlow's arrival.
 Confederate forces captured roughly 800 men and wounded or killed others.
 They then planned to destroy the bridge afterward in order to prevent its use by Union forces.
 However, a delay in sending an order to destroy the bridge proved to be advantageous for Barlow's men, who arrived in the early morning of April 7 to find the lower level of the bridge in flames and collapsing.
 Barlow commanded some of his men to charge the bridge and put out the fire, and the second skirmish of the battle ensued.
 Union forces successfully crossed the upper level of the bridge and fought with the Confederates.
 The Confederate forces eventually retreated towards Appomattox Station, away from Farmville, where they hoped to find food and supplies.
 These actions by Barlow and his men potentially shortened the war by several days and put additional pressure on Gen. Robert E. Lee to surrender.

 Barlow was appointed major general of volunteers on May 26, 1865, to rank from May 25, 1865, but the promotion was not confirmed by the U.S. Senate until February 23, 1866, after the war was over and Barlow had resigned from the army.

-Barlow was one of only a few men who entered the Civil War as an enlisted man and ended as a general.
+Barlow was one of only a few men who entered the Civil War as an enlisted man and ended the war as a full major general.